 This is the ultimate cultural journey through the Kingdom of Bhutan, crafted from KE's 30 years' experience travelling in The Land of the Thunder Dragon.
-The itinerary is designed to make sure you see all of the most iconic sights, from Paro as far east as Jakar and the Bumthang Valley.
-Timed to coincide with one of Bhutan's colourful festivals or 'tshechu', each of the itineraries is slightly different.
+The itinerary is designed to make sure you see all of the most iconic sights, from Paro as far east as Jakar and the Bumthang Valley and each departure is timed to coincide with one of Bhutan's colourful festivals or 'tshechu'.

 Travelling via Kathmandu, the adventure begins with a flight across the Himalaya to Paro.
-We'll stretch our legs with a walk up to the incredible cliff-hanging Tigers' Nest monastery, and enjoy an archery display (Bhutan's national sport), before driving eastwards to the quieter, central district of Bumthang.
-The valleys of Bumthang are famous for their unspoilt beauty and the area contains several important monasteries.
+We'll stretch our legs with a walk up to the incredible cliff-hanging Tigers' Nest monastery, and enjoy an archery display (Bhutan's national sport), before taking a second equally spectacular flight to Bumthang.
+Located at the heart of the quieter Eastern region of this isolated realm, the valleys of Bumthang are famous for their unspoilt beauty and the area contains several important monasteries.
 Here we will also enjoy an excursion to the remote Tang Valley, where we can witness an elaborate drum ceremony at the Pemachiling Nunnery.
-Leaving Bumthang we make our way back towards the west on one of the world's most scenic roads.
+Leaving Bumthang we make our way west on one of the world's most scenic roads.
 Crossing high passes bedecked with multicoloured prayer flags and in the company of grazing yaks, we can enjoy panoramic views of the snow-capped Himalaya.
 En route to the capital Thimphu we will stop overnight at Gantey in the Phobjika Valley, the overwinter home of the rare black-necked cranes, and in Punakha where the impressive Dzong was once served as the winter capital.
 We end with sightseeing in the capital of Thimphu before flying back to Kathmandu.